 Ross County Solar Project

 The Ross County Solar Project is an up to 120 megawatt (MW) solar photovoltaic electric generating facility proposed to be located in Ross County, Ohio (the “Project”).
 The Project will span approximately 1,400 acres and will connect to the electric grid via the Buckskin Township Substation.
 The Project is anticipated to positively impact both the local economy and environment by producing significant tax revenue and other economic benefits for the area, and offsetting carbon dioxide emissions by an estimated 162,500 metric tons each year – the equivalent of taking approximately 35,000 cars off the road.
-Construction of the Project is anticipated to begin as early as the 4th quarter of 2021 with commercial operations beginning as early as the 4th quarter of 2022.

 Please Contact Us for More Information:

 |Location||Ross County, Ohio|

 |Ohio Power Siting Board Docket Link||View Docket >|

 *Calculations estimated based on National Renewable Energy Laboratory (NREL) JEDI Model and current state tax law for solar facilities.
 Subject to change.

 ABOUT National Grid Renewables

 National Grid Renewables is a leading North American renewable energy company based in Minneapolis, Minnesota, with satellite offices located throughout multiple states in the regions where it develops, constructs, and operates renewable energy projects.
 As a farmer-friendly and community focused company, National Grid Renewables repowers America’s grid by reigniting local economies and reinvesting in a sustainable future.
 National Grid Renewables is part of the National Grid Ventures division of National Grid and has a portfolio of solar, wind, and energy storage projects located throughout the United States in various stages of development, construction and operation.